 An avid cyclist, Regan has been a Gainesville resident for twenty years.
 She is always available to "talk town" and will happily recommend local restaurants, coffee shops, and entertainment to anyone interested in exploring the local community.

-Ms. Garner can answer questions regarding: The Honors Program, General Advising, Honors Professional Development, Honors Ambassadors, The Washington Center Internship, Study Abroad in Lancaster England, Honors Internship Credit, and Prestigious Scholarships
+Garner can answer questions regarding: The Honors Program, General Advising, Honors Professional Development, The Washington Center Internship, Study Abroad in Lancaster England, and Prestigious Scholarships

-Dr. Melissa Johnson received a B.A. in Classical Studies and History and an M.Ed. in Higher Education Administration from The University of North Carolina at Greensboro where she was a Katherine Smith Reynolds Merit Scholar and Phi Beta Kappa initiate.
-She earned her Ph.D. in Educational Technology from the University of Florida.
+Dr. Melissa Johnson received a B.A. in Classical Studies and History and an M.Ed. in Higher Education Administration from The University of North Carolina at Greensboro where she was a Katharine Smith Reynolds Merit Scholar and Phi Beta Kappa initiate.
+She earned her Ph.D. in Educational Technology from the University of Florida and occasionally teaches for that program as an adjunct.
 Her dissertation focused on the online teaching experiences of honors instructors across the country.

-Dr. Johnson can answer questions regarding: The Honors Program, General Advising, Honors Professional Development, Lateral Admission, Honors Daily Opportunities Listserv, Preview Orientation, Student Honors Organization, Honors Without Borders, H-Camp (Honors Retreat), Partners in the Parks, Honors 1G Mentoring Program (first-generation college students in Honors), Honors Social Media Accounts, and Undergraduate Research.
+Mrs. Spear can answer questions regarding: The Honors Program, General Advising, Honors Professional Development, Student Honors Organization, Honors without Borders, Honors Ambassadors, Honors First Generation Mentoring Program, Honors Internship Credit, and H-Camp.